 What will I study?

-This Art and Design programme includes English and three academic subject modules: Contextual Studies; Analysis and Practice; and Post Graduate Skills.
 English will be integrated into the teaching of academic subjects and academic skills relevant to the specific subject area will be taught to fully prepare you for university study on both pathways.
 Students will also undertake a Research Project as part of the programme.

 How will I be assessed?